 The duty of the board of health is to protect the health of the people of the town.
-All cases of contagious diseases should be reported to the health officer of the town and he is required to investigate all such cases, quarantine homes where such diseases are found, post placards at the house, warning others of the presence of the disease, close schools, churches and other public places and use all other means possible to suppress the disease and to prevent its spread.
+All cases of contagious diseases should be reported to the health officer of the town.
+He is required to carefully investigate them, quarantine homes where such diseases are found, post placards at the house, warning others of the presence of the disease, close schools, churches and other public places and use all other means possible to suppress the disease and to prevent its spread.
 The board of health may investigate all buildings, premises, or places where diseases are likely to originate and spread and order conditions to be improved.